opencasestudies/OCS_Guide/docs/02-OCS_Infastructure.md

 If you clone the case study repository, you can set it up on GitHub as well with a few more steps and you will not preserve any connection to the original case study repository.

 Again, don't worry if all these terms are new to you.
 You can just use the `zip_ocs()` function instead.
-Otherwise take a look at @happywithgitr to learn more.
+Otherwise take a look at @happygitwithr to learn more.

 ```r